afneville/docs/cs/ai/optimisation.md

 Applied to more complicated problems, hill climbing may not find a perfect solution as it can become _trapped_ in a local maxima.
 It is unable to traverse the search space to find better solutions.
-Sometimes this is not a problem, as a sub-optimal solution may be adequate.The following examples illustrate this problem.
+Sometimes this is not a problem, as a sub-optimal solution may be adequate.
+The following examples illustrate this problem.

 ```python